harleyndavis/starter-godot-repo/README.md

 Also interested in collecting useful addons, especially around starting a game or gamejams.

 ## Deployment
 Currently have workflow for publishing to Itch.io.
-Expects three action secrects.
+Expects three action secrets.

 ITCHIO_GAME: Name of your project in Itch.io
 ITCHIO_USER: Itch.io user name